-Mediation – A non-binding method of resolving a case in which a neutral third party, agreed upon by both parties, helps the disputing sides to reach a mutually agreeable settlement.
+Mediation – A non-binding method of resolving a case in which a neutral third party, agreed upon by both parties, attempts to help them reach a mutually agreeable settlement.

 Negotiation – To arrange or settle by discussion and mutual agreement.

-Notice to Insurer – Also called notice to company, a written notice to the insurance company about an incident upon which a claim is based.
+Notice to Insurer – A written notice to an insurance company about an incident upon which a claim is based.

 Occupational Disease – An illness caused by long-term employment in a particular line of work.

-Personal Injury – The area of law which covers all physical, financial, and emotional injuries caused by another person or party’s negligence.
+Personal Injury – The area of law which covers all physical, financial, and emotional injuries caused by another’s negligence.
 For more information on PI, read How To Handle A Personal Injury Claim.

-Prognosis – The anticipated chance of recovery from an injury, based upon the symptoms and nature of the particular case.
+Prognosis – The anticipated chance of recovering from an injury, based upon the symptoms and nature of the particular case.